Johann Jacobi von Wallhausen

 Johann Jacobi von Wallhausen (c.
-1580 – 20 October 1627), born Johannes Tautphoeus, was a German soldier and writer.
+1580 – 20 October 1627) was a German soldier and writer.

 Life

 Wallhausen was born in the village of Dautphe.
 His family name was Jacob and his original surname was Tautphoeus, after his birthplace.
 He adopted the name von Wallhausen after the town of Wallhausen, where his father, Justus Jacobi, served as the Lutheran pastor.
 What is known of his life is mostly derived from his writings.
 In 1596, he was a student at the Gymnasium Philippinum.
 He later attended the University of Marburg.

 In 1599, after killing an opponent in a duel, he joined the army of Maurice, Prince of Orange, and served in the Eighty Years' War in the Netherlands.
 In 1613, he joined the militia of Danzig as a captain.
 In 1616, he was appointed by John VII, Count of Nassau-Siegen, to head up the new Protestant military academy in Siegen, "the newest and most advanced military academy of the day".
 He left in 1617 after only a few months.
 In 1620, he was in the service of the Electorate of Mainz, a Catholic prince and an enemy of the counts of Nassau.
 He died in Danzig in 1627.